wercker-labs/wercker-blog/source/posts/2013-07-12-Build-and-deploy-status-notifications-with-cctray-feed.md

 ---
-title: Build and deploy status notifications with CCtray.xml
+title: Build and deploy status notification with cctray feed
-date: 2013-07-10
+date: 2013-07-12
-tags: opendelivery, cctray, notifications
+tags: compass, sass, pipeline, buildsteps
 author: Pieter Joost van de Sande
 gravatarhash: 5864d682bb0da7bedf31601e4e3172e7
-published: false
 ---

-# Build and deploy status notifications with CCtray.xml

 Today we have added build and deployment status output in the cctray.xml format, an RRS-like CI server build status xml feed, which is originally developed for CruiseControl.net.
 In this post I would like to share the details and how I leverage this to get notified on important status changes via CCMenu.